silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 The "types" attribute consists of a series of roles describing the context in which the font would be used, and the level of priority that font should be given in that context when compared to other listed fonts.
 Priority is indicated by an integer, with the highest values carrying the highest priority.
 A font with type="default=10" is a higher priority than a font with type="default=3", at least for the "default" role.
 A font can have multiple roles with individual priority values, such as "default=3 ui=5".
 The numbers themselves carry no meaning except as a way to compare the fonts in a list.
 If there are two fonts, and one has a priority value of 3, it does not matter if a higher priority font has a priority of 4 or 200, so long as it is a higher number.
 If a role is listed, but has no priority value, that value is assumed to be 1.

 The "features" attribute lists any font features that should be active by default when using this font in this locale.
-For details on what each code means, find the font on the [SIL Font Catalogue][fonts] and click the link for "font features" to see a full list of features supported by that font.
+For details on what each code means, find the font on the [SIL Font Catalogue][sil-fonts] and click the link for "font features" to see a full list of features supported by that font.
 Not every font will have features.

 Finally, the "lang" attribute is used to set "language features" used primarily with Arabic fonts to reflect the differences in character shaping between different Arabic-script languages.
 For example, Scheherazade New supports Urdu, Kurdish, Kyrgyz, Sindhi, Rohingya, and Wolof, and these parameters are set using the "lang" attribute instead of listing several different codes under the "features" attribute.
-To see differences within the same font using different "lang" attributes, look at the examples on the [Font Features page for the Scheherazade New font][sch-features].
+To see differences within the same font using different "lang" attributes, look at the examples on the [Font Features page for the Scheherazade New font][sil-sch-features].

 In addition, each font entry contains an `sil:url` child element containing the URL for that font.
 Most of these links, including all SIL fonts, direct to the Language Font Finder (LFF) API.
 In some cases, however, the link directs to the source of the font, such as the Google Fonts GitHub repository for several Noto fonts.